 October 2016–MOP 28 meeting:

 The 28th Meeting to the Parties of the Montreal Protocol (MOP 28) was held from October 10-14 in Kigali, Rwanda.
 During MOP 28, a historic agreement was reached to reduce HFC emissions.
 The Kigali Amendment to the Montreal Protocol was an agreement to reduce HFC emissions by 85 percent, by establishing three different timetables for all developed and developing countries to freeze and reduce and their HFC production and use.
-Developed countries agreed to make their first HFC reductions by 2019, with developing countries to follow by 2024.
+Developed countries agreed to make their first HFC reductions from 2019, with developing countries to follow from 2024.

 The Amendment is the most significant change to the Montreal Protocol since 1990 and follows several previous meetings where discussions were held on an HFC phase down agreement, within the last two years.
 These meetings included, but were not limited to: MOP 26, MOP 27, OEWG 38, and a New York meeting where a Declaration to secure an HFC amendment was established.